Hope Without Commitment

 However, the Narcotics Anonymous organization does not have control over the actions of attendees.
 While all members are asked not to identify other members by name or in photos and should not retell their personal stories to anyone, the risk is always there.
 This risk is greater in open meetings, where members of the general public are welcome to attend and observe.

 With that said, NA has a long history of success in helping members without anyone compromising them based on what is revealed in confidence.
-Addicts should join NA meetings with an expectation of anonymity and a commitment to upholding it for others.
+Addicts should join NA gatherings near me with an expectation of anonymity and a commitment to upholding it for others.

 Online NA Meetings

 Sometimes the NA meeting locator does not bring up any nearby meetings.
 For example, in small towns, the nearest NA meeting may be an hour’s drive away.
-In some cases, there are meetings close by, but the Narcotics Anonymous meeting schedule does not fit their own, or meetings do not meet their specific needs.
+In some cases, there are NA meetings near me, but the Narcotics Anonymous meeting schedule does not fit their own, or gatherings do not meet their specific needs.

 In addition to those struggling to find a suitable gathering near them, NA meetings online can help those who are homebound and newcomers seeking a non-intimidating way to get started.
 Because NA online meetings allow people to attend sessions anywhere in the world, they also make it easy for immigrants to get help tailored to their culture and language.

 The online meetings are important during social pandemics like coronavirus.
 The point is that drug abuse treatment should not be postponed.
 Patients should not sacrifice their addiction treatment even during COVID-19, considering that the rehab centers take all necessary measures to protect their patients from the infection, as well as effectively treat addiction.